Page cover

 This is a famous movie quote.
 Can you read it?

-About Abjoid Latinate conscript
+About Abjoid conscript

 • Letters: five base consonants, consonant diacritic modifiers to construct many phonetic sounds.